 An Era of Flexibility Over Features

 When it comes to adopting more modern tech, we recommend the platform approach over point solutions and products.
-Platforms like SimpleLegal that are highly configurable ensure that your department’s unique needs are met, and that standard operating procedures are followed.
+Platforms like SimpleLegal that are highly configurable ensure that your department’s unique needs are met, and that standard operating procedures for the legal department are followed.